 TOP NUTRITION TIPS

 Building a strong immune system can be achieved through various measures, particularly by maintaining an optimal intake of the essential nutrients which it needs to function efficiently, together with supporting gut health and reducing stress.
-Aside from the hygiene tips which we receive from the Department of Health (BAG in Switzerland), we want to inform you about what else you can be doing right now to support yourself and your loved ones:
+Aside from the micronutrient recommendations by the SGE, we want to inform you about what else you can be doing right now to support yourself and your loved ones:

 - Eat the rainbow.
 Focus on nutrient dense foods, and aim to eat a variety of different coloured foods with every meal.
 This is the best way to ensure that you’re achieving a good daily intake of micronutrients, such vitamin C, A, B, zinc, and selenium.
 Also increase your daily intake of foods with a particularly high antioxidant content such as berries, dark leafy green vegetables (e.g. kale, cavolo nero, spinach), cacao, and citrus fruits, to provide further protection for your immune system as well as respiratory tract